-In connection with this offering, we intend to adopt the MCBC Holdings, Inc. 2015 Incentive Award Plan in order to facilitate the grant of cash and equity incentives to non-employee directors, employees (including our named executive officers), and consultants of the Company and certain of its affiliates and to enable the Company and certain of its affiliates to obtain and retain the services of these individuals, which is essential to our long-term success.
-We expect that the 2015 Incentive Award Plan will be effective on the date on which it is adopted by our board of directors, subject to approval of such plan by our stockholders.
+We have adopted the MCBC Holdings, Inc. 2015 Incentive Award Plan in order to facilitate the grant of cash and equity incentives to non-employee directors, employees (including our named executive officers), and consultants of the Company and certain of its affiliates and to enable the Company and certain of its affiliates to obtain and retain the services of these individuals, which is essential to our long-term success.
+In connection with this offering, we intend to grant options to purchase including the named executive officers, and shares of restricted stock under the 2015 Incentive Award Plan to certain of our non-employee directors.
+The option grants are expected to vest in substantially equal installments over four years, subject to continued employment.
+The restricted stock grants are expected to vest upon the earlier of a change in control or the 181st day following the date upon which our common stock is listed (or approved for listing) on NASDAQ, subject to continued service.
 For additional information about the 2015 Incentive Award Plan, please see the section titled "New Incentive Plans" below.